 And whatever he does shall prosper.

 Unfortunately, the message preached in many pulpits is, “just come to Jesus and He will cause everything you do to prosper.”
-There is an element of truth in that idea, but without qualifying it with the truths found in these verses and understanding what prospering means from God’s perspective, people end up coming to Him as if He is a spiritual vending machine.
+There is an element of truth in that idea, but without qualifying it with the truths found in these verses and understanding what prospering means from God’s perspective, people end up coming to Him like a spiritual vending machine.

 It’s the man or woman who fears the Lord, who doesn’t listen to ungodly advice, doesn’t hang around friends and co-workers who are up to no good, especially those who scorn the truths and reality of God, who will prosper.
 It’s those who delight in the things of God, meditate on those truths, and obey them, who will prosper.

-Sadly, many buy into a superficial doctrine of prosperity and happiness, a message that sounds good to our selfish nature, but requires little of us in the way of change or growth.
-A large percentage of them will walk away from God at some point when it doesn’t deliver, sometimes mad at God when they do.
+Sadly, many buy into a superficial doctrine of prosperity and happiness, a message that sounds good to our selfish, sinful nature, but requires little of us in the way of change or growth.
+A large percentage of them will walk away from God at some point when what they believe doesn’t deliver, sometimes mad at God when they do.

 These three verses all talk about the “lazy man.”